Re-Printed from the November 2019 issue of Ink Magazine

 D’Affinois is consistently one of our best sellers and usually the first cheese to disappear on a cheese tray.
 You can spend twice this amount for many othersimiliar cheeses and find yourself less satisfied.

 English Ford Cheddar ($14 to $16 per pound)

 This pasteurized cheese is still one of the very best values out there.
 It amazes me how so many other cheddars can sell for such high prices ($20 to $30 per pound) when the bitter finish of many of these cheddars so often bites back.

 English Ford has a great cheddar taste and a wonderfully smooth, creamy finish.
 It is one of our bestselling cheddars and still worth seeking out.

-This is a great little goat cheese from France weighing in at four pounds.
+This is a great log shaped goat cheese from France weighing in at four pounds.
 It’s usually sold by the slice and it’s about half the price of other goat cheeses, It has the typical white mold surface that will soften with time to a luscious creamy texture.
 This pasteurized treat is a young cheese that arrives in our country around thirty days old.

-Pico pairs well with a Chardonnay, Chenin Blanc or Sauvignon Blanc.
+Bucheron pairs well with a Chardonnay, Chenin Blanc or Sauvignon Blanc.
 I also like it on a slice of pear with a little Acacia honey.
 You can also place it in a bowl or a plate, then cover with olive oil and herb of choice.

 It’s not a trick cheese.
 Yes, it’s a Swiss style cheese with wholes but made in Holland.
 This full fat cheese is a very pleasing all-purpose cheese similar to Jarlsberg.
 It can be used on any cheese tray, nice for sandwiches, and it makes a tasty mild Fondue.